-Given the particular circumstances of the Scheme (including the minimal liquid assets held, the lack of comparison schemes with which to usefully compare the Scheme and the fact that Dalriada has been appointed as Trustee to ultimately wind-up the Scheme) a more detailed VfM assessment, and consideration of the key scheme governance and administration criteria, is not possible and would not be meaningful.
-Furthermore, given the lack of invested assets in the Scheme, a comparison of investment returns is not possible.
+Given the particular circumstances of the Scheme, and the lack of comparison schemes with which to usefully compare the Scheme, and the fact that Dalriada has been appointed as Trustee to ultimately windup the Scheme a more detailed VfM assessment and consideration of the key scheme governance and administration criteria, is not possible and would not be meaningful.
+Furthermore, given the lack of comparison schemes with invested assets, a comparison of investment returns is not possible.